John Kennedy (Louisiana politician)

-John Neely Kennedy (born November 21, 1951) is an American lawyer and politician who has served as the junior United States senator from Louisiana since 2017.
-A member of the Republican Party who was previously a Democrat, he served as the Louisiana State Treasurer from 2000 to 2017.
+John Neely Kennedy (born November 21, 1951) is an American politician and attorney who has served as the junior United States senator from Louisiana since 2017.
+A Republican, he served as the Louisiana State Treasurer from 2000 to 2017, as Secretary of the Louisiana Department of Revenue from 1996 to 1999, and as special counsel and then cabinet member to Governor Buddy Roemer from 1988 to 1992.
+He is not related to President John F. Kennedy.

-Born in Centreville, Mississippi, Kennedy graduated from Vanderbilt University and the University of Virginia School of Law before attending Magdalen College, Oxford.
-He was a member of Governor Buddy Roemer's staff before unsuccessfully running for state attorney general in the 1991 election.
+Born in Centreville, Mississippi, Kennedy graduated from Vanderbilt University and the University of Virginia School of Law before attending Oxford for an additional degree in law.
+In 1988, Governor Buddy Roemer selected Kennedy to serve as special legal counsel and later appointed him Secretary of the Cabinet.
+He left Roemer's staff in 1991 to unsuccessfully run for state attorney general as a Democrat.
 In 1999, he was elected state treasurer; he was reelected to that position in 2003, 2007, 2011, and 2015.
 Kennedy was an unsuccessful candidate for U.S. Senate in 2004 and 2008.
 In 2007, he switched parties and became a Republican.

 In 2016, when U.S. Senator David Vitter opted not to seek reelection, Kennedy ran for Senate again.
 He finished first in the November nonpartisan blanket primary and defeated Democrat Foster Campbell 61%–39% in the December runoff.
 He was sworn in on January 3, 2017.
 Kennedy was one of six Republican senators to object to the certification of Arizona's electors in the 2020 presidential election.

-He was reelected to the U.S. Senate in 2022, defeating twelve opponents with 62% of the vote in the first round.
+In 2022, Kennedy was reelected to the U.S. Senate, defeating 12 opponents with 62% of the vote in the first round.
+Kennedy won every parish except Orleans Parish in his 2022 reelection.

-Early life and education
+Early life and career

 Kennedy was born in Centreville, Mississippi, and raised in Zachary, Louisiana.
-After graduating from Zachary High School as co-valedictorian in 1969, he entered Vanderbilt University, where his interdepartmental major was in political science, philosophy and economics.
+He graduated from Zachary High School as co-valedictorian in 1969.
+He then attended Vanderbilt University, where he majored in philosophy, political science, and economics.
 He graduated magna cum laude.

-At Vanderbilt, Kennedy was elected president of his senior class and named to Phi Beta Kappa.
-He received a Juris Doctor in 1977 from the University of Virginia School of Law in Charlottesville, Virginia, where he was an executive editor of the Virginia Law Review and elected to the Order of the Coif.
-In 1979, he earned a Bachelor of Civil Law degree with first class honours from Magdalen College, Oxford, where he studied under Sir Rupert Cross and John H.C.
-Morris.
+He was elected president of his senior class and named to Phi Beta Kappa.
+He graduated from Vanderbilt in 1973.
+He received a Juris Doctor degree in 1977 from the University of Virginia School of Law.
+There, he was an executive editor of the Virginia Law Review and elected to the Order of the Coif.
+In 1979, he earned a Bachelor of Civil Law, an advanced degree, with first class honours from Oxford University, where he was a member of Magdalen College and studied under Rupert Cross and J. H. C. Morris.

-Early career

-Kennedy has written and published the following books and articles: Louisiana State Constitutional Law (LSU Publications Institute, Jan.
-1, 2012), The Dimension of Time in the Louisiana Products Liability Act (42 Louisiana Bar Journal, Jan.
-1, 1994), The Role of the Consumer Expectation Test Under Louisiana's Products Liability Doctrine (69 Tulane Law Review 117, Jan.
-1, 1994), A Primer on the Louisiana Products Liability Act (49 Louisiana Law Review 565, Jan.
-1, 1989), Assumption of the Risk, Comparative Fault and Strict Liability After Rozell (47 Louisiana Law Review 791, Jan.
-1, 1987) and The Federal Power Commission, Job Bias, and NAACP v.
-FPC (10 Akron Law Review 556, Jan.
-1, 1977).

-Kennedy was a partner in the New Orleans law firm Chaffe McCall.
+Kennedy was a partner in the New Orleans and Baton Rouge law firm Chaffe McCall from 1985 to 1987 and 1992 to 1996.
 He also served as an adjunct professor at Louisiana State University's Paul M. Hebert Law Center in Baton Rouge from 2002 to 2016.